anishumairaa/Efficient-Delivery-Strategy/README.md

 The route should not be cycled.
 Delivery man should not deliver the same parcel two times or more.

 ## Proposed Solution
+### Methodology
+1. Run Prim’s
+2. From the result, use the total weight from Prim’s as Knapsack limit
+3. Run Knapsack to see what profit is achievable with the weight limit
+4. Compare the Prim’s route and Knapsack result

-- Modified 0/1 Knapsack
+### Modified 0/1 Knapsack
   <p align="center">
   <img src="knapsack_flowchart.png" alt="Delivery Route" width="500">
 </p>

-- Prim's
+### Prim's
   <p align="center">
   <img src="prim_flowchart.png" alt="Delivery Route" width="400">
 </p>

-### Getting Started
+## Getting Started
 Prerequisites
 This project requires: